Licenser/ekstat/README.md

 # ekstat

+ekstat is a read-only interface to the solaris/illumos [libkstat(3lib)](http://illumos.org/man/3LIB/libkstat).

+## Implementation

+ * ekstat is implemented as an asynchronous Erlang NIF which uses [`async_nif.h`](https://gist.github.com/gburd/4121795).
-ekstat is a interface to the solaris libkstat, it started out as a port of [node-kstat](https://github.com/bcantrill/node-kstat) and later was rewritten using parts of the [C version of the kstat command line utility](https://github.com/illumos/illumos-gate/tree/861bfc8941f2c557f1bcb7a6d7f62f9da98ee4db/usr/src/cmd/stat/kstat).
+ * Although it started out as a port of [node-kstat](https://github.com/bcantrill/node-kstat), it was later rewritten using parts of the [C version of the kstat command line utility](https://github.com/illumos/illumos-gate/tree/9736aecd323ba323a24c159dc877b29795d68a0a/usr/src/cmd/stat/kstat).

 ## exports
 The interface is rather simple it has 4 functions: